-- 1. Ms. Campbell admits that while employed as a RN at [an Alberta hospital], Ms. Campbell's practice fell below the standard expected of a RN when: - a.
-Between December 25, 2020 and December 26, 2020, Ms. Campbell failed to accurately document [Patient 1's] admission record at approximately 0033h without assessing or providing direct care to [Patient 1], including when Ms. Campbell documented [Patient 1's] vital signs, previously taken by RN HC, on the Adult Vital Signs Record at 0015h and initialing MC below the vital signs, contrary to the Code of Ethics, the Practice Standards, the Documentation Standards and AHS policies. - b.
-On December 26, 2020, Ms. Campbell failed to document [Patient 1's] initial cardiac rhythm, contrary to the Code of Ethics, the Practice Standards and AHS policies.
+- 1. Ms. Conners admits that while employed as a RN at [an Alberta hospital], Ms. Conners' practice fell below the standard expected of a RN when: - a.
+On December 25, 2020, Ms. Conners failed to adequately assess [Patient 1] immediately after [Patient 1] was observed unexpectedly on the ground in the X-ray room at approximately 2300 hours, contrary to the Canadian Nurses Association Code of Ethics (2017) ("Code of Ethics"), the Practice Standards for